code-423n4/2023-04-eigenlayer-findings/data/neutiyoo-Q.md

 ### Description

-The NatSpec comment for the `depositBeaconChainETH` function contains a redundant and misleading comment for the `amount` parameter.
-The second occurrence of `amount` in the comment is misleading and may confuse developers.
+The comment for the `depositBeaconChainETH` function contains a redundant and misleading comment for the `amount` parameter.
+The second occurrence of `amount` in the comment may confuse developers.

 #### 1. `StrategyManager.sol`